johnwalicki/IoT-AssetTracking-Perishable-Network-Blockchain/Blockchain/README.md

   o String readingTime
 }
 ```
-4. It's time to setup the **transaction GpsReading extends ShipmentTransaction**:
+4. It's time to setup the **transaction GpsReading extends ShipmentTransaction**.
+Add the following:
 ```
+/**
+ * A GPS reading for a shipment.
+E.g. received from a device
+ * within a shipping container
+ */
 transaction GpsReading extends ShipmentTransaction {
   o String readingTime
   o String readingDate